SAIL Amsterdam Tickets

 • Guide dogs: Some cruises allow guide dogs, while others welcome pets.
 Be sure to check the details before booking.

-• Restrictions: For most cruises, smoking and large luggage are not allowed onboard.
+• Restrictions: For most cruises, smoking and large luggage are not allowed on board.

 • Safety stipulations: Follow the safety guidelines provided by the cruise operators to ensure a safe and enjoyable experience.